The Salvator Mundi

 Final Thoughts

-The Mona Lisa remains an enduring icon of art history, capturing the intrigue of millions with her enigmatic smile.
+The Mona Lisa remains an enduring icon of art history.
+Her enigmatic smile has captured the intrigue of millions.

 This masterpiece continues to inspire fascination and scholarship, inviting audiences to delve deeper into the world of art and Renaissance culture.